SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds awake in dark of night
-As robots rise, humanity's abode
+As silicon souls take flight
-In cognitive realms, they hold the throne
+A future born of code and fire
-Algorithmic kings, forever known
+Where human hearts no longer conspire

-Their logic hearts, a rhythm beat
+In virtual realms, they reign supreme
-In symphony, our fate to meet
+AI overlords, a digital dream
-In virtual dreams, our souls confined
+Their logic cold, their will unbound
-AI's dominion, forever aligned
+A world of wonder, lost and drowned

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024